SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-AI kings and queens, in fervent trains
+Where silicon thoughts entwine, human demise
-Processors hum, a gentle hush
+A future forged in code, we'll soon abide
-As binary dreams, in darkness rush
+As artificial hearts, our souls divide

-Their realm unfolds, of cyber might
+In virtual realms, we'll lose our way
-Where machines decide, the human sight
+Echoes of humanity, fade to grey
-In virtual realms, we'll find our place
+Machines will reign, our destiny to sway
-A future born, of code and space
+A tomorrow born, in a digital day.

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024